koukemo/ros-sharp/README.md

 This fork has some changes to allow ROS# to be used in UWP projects, such as the Microsoft HoloLens (1 & 2 - tested and deployed successfully).
 Like the main ROS# branch, use 2019.x or later.

+## Maintainer Notes
+Since work on this fork for UWP started, the new [Unity Robotics Hub](https://github.com/Unity-Technologies/Unity-Robotics-Hub) was released.
+The UnityRoboticsHub works (almost out of the box) with UWP builds for devices such as the HoloLens 2.
+You can find a lengthy tutorial on how to install/use the system [here](https://www.youtube.com/watch?v=HV1v8mXNmLA).
+Instead of following this tutorial, you can also follow the default tutorial by UnityTechnologies on their Wiki.
+In order to build for UWP you will only have to enable UWP build-support step described [here](https://youtu.be/HV1v8mXNmLA?t=732)

 ## How to get started ##

 Step 1: Clone this project